agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 7 mins

-**re-write Claim**: GiveWell Cost-effectiveness estimates do not have the words "GDP" or "econom" in them
+**re-write Claim**: GiveWell Cost-effectiveness estimates do not have the words "GDP" or "econom" in them.

 **Example-sub**:

-GiveWell 2019 Cost-effectiveness Analysis, does not have the words "GDP" or "econom".
+GiveWell [2019 Cost-effectiveness Analysis](https://docs.google.com/spreadsheets/d/1zLmPuddUmKsy3v55AfG_e1Quk-ngDdNzW-FDx0T-Y94/edit#gid=472531943), does not have the words "GDP" or "econom".

 **Definition**: Checks out.